McGeorge Moot Court Campaign Ends With Top Prize in Traynor Competition

 April 16, 2014

-The Pacific McGeorge moot court program capped off its spring season with a first place trophy in the Roger J. Traynor Moot Court Competition the weekend of April 12-13, 2014, at UCLA School of Law.
+The McGeorge moot court program capped off its spring season with a first place trophy in the Roger J. Traynor Moot Court Competition the weekend of April 12-13, 2014, at UCLA School of Law.

 Eurik O'Bryant and Elizabeth Ramos teamed with writer Chelsea Tibbs to claim the top prize of the competition — The Roger B. Traynor Award, in the state's oldest and largest moot tournament.
-O'Bryant was recognized as one of the top five oralists recognized for individual achievement at the event, which culminated in a Pacific McGeorge final-round win over UC Berkeley.
+O'Bryant was recognized as one of the top five oralists recognized for individual achievement at the event, which culminated in a McGeorge final-round win over UC Berkeley.
 Professor Adrienne Brungess coached the team, which took second place in the Bernard E. Witkin Award for excellence in appellate advocacy, with UC Davis finishing first.
-It marked the sixth straight year that the Pacific McGeorge entry has finished in the top three for the Bernard E. Witkin Award that combines oral argument and brief scores.
+It marked the sixth straight year that the McGeorge entry has finished in the top three for the Bernard E. Witkin Award that combines oral argument and brief scores.

 Earlier in the spring, McGeorge students scored several individual and team successes in five national moot court events.
 On February 20-22, 2014, at the ABA National Appellate Advocacy Competition regional in San Francisco, Jake Smith, Anastasya Uskov and Tiffany Wan received the overall award for the best brief.
 They also advanced to the final round of the competition before losing a 3-2 decision.
 Smith took fifth-best oralist honors while Uskov finished ninth.
 Sarah Schumacher, Mike Heumann and Nick Kump comprised a second McGeorge entry in the event with Schumacher earning third oralist honors.
 Professor Ed Telfeyan, Erich Shiners, '06, and Haley Cose coached the two squads.